thandioque/devops-challenge-teamsoft/README.md

 # DevOps Challenge - Server

-Este projeto demonstra a configuração de uma infraestrutura de servidor utilizando Terraform, Docker Compose, Nginx, Grafana e Prometheus, com integração com GitHub Actions para CI/CD.
-O objetivo principal é provisionar e configurar um servidor para monitoramento e deploy de aplicações, seguindo princípios de Infraestrutura como Código (IaC).
+This project demonstrates the setup of a server infrastructure using Terraform, Docker Compose, Nginx, Grafana, and Prometheus, integrated with GitHub Actions for CI/CD.
+The main goal is to provision and configure a server for application deployment and monitoring, following Infrastructure as Code (IaC) principles.

 This is a challenge by Coodesh.